Skip to main content

 • what’s the tradeoff between context length and data requirements?

-• how does the trigram output compare to basic (bigram) bucket model output?
+• how does the trigram output compare to basic (bigram) cutouts model output?

-• can you find two-word pairs that always lead to the same next word?
+• can you find two-word combinations that always lead to the same next word?

 • what’s the tradeoff between context length and data requirements?